Greg's FreeWare Projects Page

 Custom NetBSD Release Management

 Another project of sort (really it's a whole class of related projects) which deserves mentioning, but which does not (yet) have its own project page either, is my custom NetBSD release work.
 My first experiments with building custom OS releases were with the FreeBSD-2.2 branch where I produced several customised releases for a client.
-Since beginning in late in 1998 I've produced two highly customised NetBSD releases that have been used in production both for my own systems as well as at a couple of client sites.
+Since beginning in late in 1998 I've produced two highly customised NetBSD releases that have been used in production both for my own systems as well as at some of our client sites.
 The first of these was based on the official NetBSD 1.3.3 release.
-The second is a cut from from NetBSD-current as of 2001/06/24.
+The second is a cut from NetBSD-current as of 2001/06/24.

-Since the release of 1.6 I've been working on following the NetBSD-release branch (stable, aka netbsd-1-6).
+Since the release of NetBSD 1.6 I've been working on following the NetBSD-release branch (stable, aka netbsd-1-6).
 With the integration of a unified buffer cache to the virtual memory system NetBSD-1.6 is the first NetBSD release with most of the core kernel features necessary to make a really viable good performance production quality system.
 As of 2003/09/14 I now have a full test release of NetBSD/alpha, NetBSD/sparc, and NetBSD/i386 built with all of the relevant changes from my previous -current release integrated and this new release, along with significant new development efforts as well.
 This new release is now running on both of my development servers, as well as on our main Internet (mail, web, DNS, etc.) server.
 I can make complete CD-ROM ISO images available to anyone interested in trying it out.

 I also maintain a local variant of the NetBSD pkgsrc system.
 I build binary packages from this tree and use them to support various client sites running my custom NetBSD release.
-Once upon a time a great deal of effort was necessary to ensure binary packages prodced from pkgsrc were correct, complete, and usable.
+Once upon a time a great deal of effort was necessary to ensure binary packages produced from pkgsrc were correct, complete, and usable.
 Vast improvements in pkgsrc have made exclusive use of official binary packages much more viable of course, but I still need to be able to provide more timely support.
 My pkgsrc tree also has the beginnings of support for building static-linked packages, which greatly improves performance of some software and drastically reduces the run-time interdependency maze many packages suffer greatly from.

 Anyone interested in influencing, by way of monetary remuneration or other considerations such as hardware donations or connectivity offers, etc., how and when I do this work is welcome to contact me for further details.